aws-samples/sample-inventory-monitor-fim/README.md

 2. **Launch EC2 instance:**
    - Use Amazon Linux 2 AMI (t3.micro for testing)
    - Under Advanced details → IAM instance profile, select `SSMAccessRole`
+   - **Important:** Add a tag with the key and value you configured during deployment (default: `FIM-Enabled=true`).
+Only EC2 instances with this tag are targeted by the SSM Inventory Association for file monitoring.
    - Add user data to create test file:
      ```bash
      #!/bin/bash